 4. Not Optimizing Emails for All Mobile Views and Closely Reviewing It Before Sending

 Mobile optimization is essential in today’s world of email marketing.
-No matter who is conducting the research, the average number of emails opened on mobile devices hovers around 50% in 2019.
+No matter who is conducting the research, the average number of emails opened on mobile devices hovers around 50%.
 That’s a chunk of your audience you can’t afford to alienate with a non-mobile version of your emails.

 Fortunately, most email marketing platforms already auto-format your email for mobile optimization as well as provide you a separate preview of how your email content will appear when opened on mobile.
 You should also not make the common mistake of only reviewing and editing the initial view that the email platform provides as a preview.